dapr/java-sdk/daprdocs/content/en/java-sdk-docs/spring-boot/_index.md

 public interface OrderRepository extends CrudRepository<Order, String> {}
 ```

-Notice that `@EnableDaprRepositories` annotation, that does all the magic of wiring the Dapr APIs under the `CrudRespository` interface.
+Notice that the `@EnableDaprRepositories` annotation, does all the magic of wiring the Dapr APIs under the `CrudRespository` interface.
 Because Dapr allow users to interact with different StateStores from the same application, as a user you need to provide the following beans as a Spring Boot `@Configuration`:

 ```java